bevynfernandes/PyBrowser/README.md

 Using config.py to create a new configuration is recommended as this helps to when updating your config and also signs your config with extra data to help the program detect any issues.

+## CLI Arguments

+- mask (str, optional): How to hide the browser.
+Defaults to value in config.json.
+Options in config.json.
+- new_proxy (str, optional): Proxy to use.
+Defaults to API Server Provided.
+- api (str, optional): What API Server to use.
+Defaults to value in config.json.
+- connect (bool, optional): Enable connections to the API Server (will also disbale proxy changes).
+Defaults to value in config.json.
+- theme (str, optional): Dark or Light theme to use for the app.
+Defaults to value in config.json.
+- adblock (bool, optional): Enable or disable adblocking in the browser.
+Defaults to value in config.json.
+- debug (bool, optional): Print debug logging.
+Defaults to False.

 ## API Server

 This is used by the program to check versions, provide downloads, verify users and to send proxy servers.